 Always host the infographic on your own website.
 This is content created by your brand to help others.
 It creates an association for peoplebetween the topic and the brand and begins to build your authority in the field.
 Hosting it anywhere else gives away that power and makes it impossible to ensure the link will be live should anyone else decide to share it at some point in the future.
 It also allows your site to build legitimate backlinks that are important for good SEO.

 Part of hosting the infographic on your own site is the ability to have it accompany a more detailed article.
 Once people arrive at the landing page to look at the infographic they are more inclined to stay and read any relevant information.
 When additional information is included beyond what is available on the infographic itself, people are more likely to engage with the site and share on social media.

 Creating high quality content is good for readers and great for SEO and marketing purposes.
 It gives visitors a reason to trust your site’s content, decreases bounce rate, and ensures greater understanding of your message and brand.
 It has been proven to increase both leads and conversions and it’s just good business to provide the best quality product possible.

 Infographic directories are a great way for people who are interested in finding images on specific topics to find your work.
-Every site has different submission regulations so be sure to check out the rules before posting.
+Every site has different submission regulations, so check out the rules before posting.

-For larger companies, creating a press release to distribute can be an effective way to promote new infographics.
-First, make sure the press release is well written and was created with the best SEO practices.
+For larger companies, creating a press release to distribute can effectively promote new infographics.
+First, ensure the press release is well written and created with best SEO practices.
 Then distribute it to a press release site or send it directly to industry experts who may be interested.

 Are there any other ways to promote your infographics that I missed?
 Which ones work well for you?
 Share your thoughts in the comments below.